Bumblebee202111/doubean-public/README.md

 ### Features

 It not only implements the very basic features of Douban app, but also has its own features.
-Some of which react to the fact that Douban community is somewhat unfriendly and closed to non-members; examples are power abuse of some group mods, "apply ~~to follow or~~ to talk" and etc.

-\* In more recent (after mid-2022) versions of the Douban app, the feature of following unjoined groups is finally added by them.

-* Inherent advantages leading to good performance and simple coding

 | Design Aspect     | Choice\(s\)                                     |
 |-------------------|-------------------------------------------------|